yixuanx/Resume/README.md

 * Email: yixuanxu_0_0@outlook.com

-* Be experieneced in enterprise systems development for saas, big data, java, nodejs, pytorch, react/svelte, electron, postgresql/oracle, redis.
+* Be experieneced in enterprise systems development for
+  * saas, big data, java,
+  * nodejs, react/svelte, electron, pytorch,
+  * postgresql/oracle, redis.
-* Have practical experiences to lead teams for projects develement, test, and delivery, with teams size up to 70+; Able to communicate with users fluently by English.
+* Have practical experiences to lead teams for
+  * projects develement, test, and delivery,
+  * with teams size up to 70+;
+  * Able to communicate with users fluently by English.

 # Working Experinces: